Todd Boss: Activities and awards

 Boss was the founding executive and artistic director of Motionpoems, a poetry film company that operated between 2008 and 2020.
 Motionpoems produced over 150 short adaptions of poetry that have premiered at the Walker Art Center, the Hammer Museum, and other venues.

+He is also the creator and host of the podcast There's a Poem in That, in which he helps strangers discover the poetry in their most intimate stories.